Izak van der Merwe: 2010: 1st ATP Challenger title

 Campos Do Jordao-1 in Brazil, when he defeated world number 88 Ricardo Mello.

 2011: Second and Third ATP Challenger titles

-In February Van der Merwe reached his first main draw Semi-Finals on the ATP World Tour, when he reached the Semi-Finals of the SA Tennis Open (ATP 250 Event) in Johannesburg, South Africa.
+In February Van der Merwe reached his first main draw semifinal on the ATP World Tour, when he reached the semifinal of the SA Tennis Open (ATP 250 event) in Johannesburg, South Africa.
 He went on to lose to world number 110 Somdev Devvarman.